 - a.
 Provide independent oversight and report directly to the Under Secretaries, or Program Secretarial Officer, as appropriate. - b.
 Serve as the Secretariat for the Program Secretarial Officer/NNSA-level Advisory Board functions. - c.
 Coordinate quarterly project reports. - d.
 Perform IPRs, TIPRs, and Project Peer Reviews as requested by the PME or Program Offices. - e.
 Develop Program-specific guidance, policies, and procedures. - f.
-Collect, analyze and disseminate lessons learned and "best practices." - g.
+Collect, analyze and disseminate lessons learned and "best practices" into the DOE lessons learned system of record, as described in DOE O 210.2 (current version). - g.
 Coordinate with other DOE organizations and offices, including PM, to ensure the effective and consistent implementation of project management policies and directives. - h.
 Provide assistance and oversight to line project management organizations. - i.
 Analyze project management execution issues. - j.
 Actively assist senior management on issues related to project management performance, including implementation of corrective actions. - k.
 Provide support to the FPDs. - 1.
 Validate the PB for capital asset projects with a TPC less than \$100M.